Federal School Code

 Hilbert has a staff of financial aid counselors who can help you fill out the necessary forms.
 But you should keep the following tips in mind when completing the form.

-Federal financial aid is covered, including Pell Grants, Supplemental Grants, loans, Stafford Loans, and work-study.
+Federal financial aid includes Pell Grants, Supplemental Grants, Direct Loans, and work-study.

-For financial aid consideration for the 2017-2018 academic year, a student can be considered an independent student if they meet at least one of the criteria the federal government has established.
-Below are some of the conditions they have established.
+For financial aid consideration for the 2022-2023 academic year, a student can be considered an independent student if they meet at least one of the criteria the federal government has established.
+Below are some of the conditions they have established:

 If you are estranged from your parents and this can be documented by an independent, professional third party (member of the clergy, social worker, counselor, etc.), please see a Hilbert financial aid counselor for assistance.

-Around March 15, we will begin sending out financial aid award letters.
+We send out financial aid notifications to new admitted students.
 The letter outlines how much the government determines you should be able to pay.
 Then we list the ways we can make up the difference.
-If it looks like a fair award, or package, you can accept your aid online.
+Current student receive financial aid award notifications after Spring grades have been submitted.
+You can accept your desired financial aid online at finaid.hilbert.edu.

 Eligibility for financial aid is based on federal and institutional estimates of your family’s ability to contribute to the cost of education on a yearly basis.
-A typical award consists of grants, loans, and work.
-Your award is likely to change each year for one or more of the following reasons:
+A typical offer consists of a combination of grants, loans, and work-study.
+Your offer is likely to change each year for one or more of the following reasons:

 Students who withdraw from school may be expected to repay a portion of their financial aid.
 Any refundable amount used to pay tuition and fees or for college housing is returned to the appropriate financial aid sources.

-If you or your parents (for dependent students) experience a change in financial situation, you can request the Director of Student FInancial Aid reevaluate your aid eligibility.
-Stop by to see a financial aid counselor to discuss this further.
-Click here to download a 16-17 Special Circumstances Application
+If you or your parents (for dependent students) experience a change in financial situation, you can request for the Student Finance Office to reevaluate your aid eligibility.
+Please contact the Student Finance Office for more information.

 Any balance remaining after grants, scholarships and loans can be paid with cash, personal check, VISA, MasterCard, or Discover.
 The college also offers a monthly payment plan, which divides the semester’s balance into four manageable monthly payments.
 In addition, many employers offer a tuition reimbursement benefit to qualified employees.
 Students who are sponsored under this benefit may defer tuition payment until two weeks after the grade reports for the semester are mailed.